metaplex-foundation/developer-hub/src/pages/core/collections.md

 ### Creating a Collection with Plugins

+The following snippet creates a collection with the [freeze Plugin](/core/plugins/freeze) attached.
+You can attach additional plugins as described [here](/core/plugins/overview).

 {% dialect-switcher title="Create a MPL Core Collection with Plugin" %}
 {% dialect title="JavaScript" id="js" %}